luischavez23/image_compressor/README.md

-Image Optimizer with PHP and Intervention Image library Project Description:
+Image Optimizer with PHP and Intervention Image Library Project Description:
 This project, developed in PHP, leverages the powerful Intervention Image library to create an efficient and user-friendly image optimization tool.
 Designed for users and developers needing to process and optimize images quickly without sacrificing visual quality.